 I have applied number theory professionally in cryptography and in each of the areas above.

-If you’d like help with an application of number theory, please call or email me.
+If you’d like help with an application of number theory, please call or email to discuss your project.

 (The image at the top of the page is a variation on the Ulam spiral.
 Composite numbers are blue dots.
 The size of the dot increases with the number of prime factors.)